hai-yr/bounty-site-project/README.md

-# OpenQ Smart Contracts
+# Smart Contracts

 Welcome!
-By luck or misfortune you've found yourself in the OpenQ on-chain universe.
-Let's get you started.
+This is the smart contracts repo for the Meme bounty platform.

+# Web App

+The repository for the web app can be found at https://github.com/kylekaplan/open-work/tree/eth-denver

 ## Core User Actions